2026 Most Affordable Online MBA Programs

 4. Eastern University

-Students can personalize their MBAs with concentrations such as data science and organizational management.
+Students can personalize their MBAs with six available concentrations.
 The program’s flat total tuition keeps costs predictable, while federal financial aid and military benefits further improve affordability.
 Eastern’s accreditation supports degree credibility, making this option suitable for students seeking a fast, low-cost MBA with recognized academic standards.

 5. Northeastern State University